mrichtarsky/linux-shared/README.md

-# Setup script for SLES and Ubuntu development machines
+# Setup script for Debian/Ubuntu and SLES development machines

+Quickly get up and running on a new server/VM with the environment you are used to.

 Sets up a common directory structure, installs helpful tools and config files.
-Config files will be symlinked to the repo version and thus shared among all users.
+Config files will be symlinked to the repo version and thus be shared among all users.
 Be aware of that for `root`, and don't use this in production!

 Optimized for VS Code, bash and tmux.
-Can reattach to running tmux sessions from the console and keep opening files from the command line.
+Can reattach to running tmux sessions from the VS Code console and keep opening files from the command line, even after VS Code reloads.

-See [settings.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/settings.sh) and [functions.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/functions.sh) for bash aliases and functions.
+See [settings.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/settings.sh) and [functions.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/functions.sh) for bash aliases and functions available.

 # Usage

+It's probably best to fork this repo so you can easily make modifications and share them across your machines.
+In that care, replace `mrichtarsky` in the clone `curl` command with your GitHub user.

+As root execute `setup_system`:
 ```
-sudo git clone https://github.com/mrichtarsky/linux-shared.git /projects/repos/linux-shared
-sudo /projects/repos/linux-shared/setup_system
+curl https://raw.githubusercontent.com/mrichtarsky/linux-shared/main/setup_system | bash -s -- /project/dir ssh://user@host/path/to/secrets/repo
 ```

-You can also change `/projects/repos/linux-shared` to some other dir.

-For every user that should have the setup, run `/r/install` as the user.
+The two arguments are:

+- `/project/dir` - Central directory where all your projects are stored.
+Will be symlinked to `/p` for easy access.
+- `ssh://user@host/path/to/secrets/repo` - Credential repo with private access data. (e.g. `telegram.conf` used by [telegram_notify.sh](https://github.com/mrichtarsky/linux-shared/blob/main/scripts/telegram_notify))

+What does `setup_system` do?
+- This repo and the credential repo are both cloned to `/root/repos/`
+- Specified packages are installed (see below)
+- rust is installed
+- Some other `bash` add-ons are installed

+Afterwards, for every user that should have the common environment, run `/r/install_for_user username` as `root`, passing the user as argument.
+The common config from [homedir/](https://github.com/mrichtarsky/linux-shared/tree/main/homedir) will be linked into that users' home.
+The credential repo will be symlinked to `~username/.secrets` and `username` added to the `linux-shared` group which has read access to the repo.
+Finally `source /r/_init.sh` is added to `~username/.bashrc` to set up the environment during login. `_init.sh` in turn sources `functions.sh` and `settings.sh`.

 # Directory Structure

 ```
-/r -> /projects/repos/linux-shared  # This repo - Easy access to all scripts etc.
+/r -> /root/repos/linux-shared  # This repo - Easy access to all scripts etc.
-/p -> /projects  # Easy access to projects
+/p -> /project/dir  # Easy access to your projects
-/projects/tools  # Tools including the rust toolchain (note: cargo should not be used concurrently)
+/p/tools  # Tools including the rust toolchain (note: cargo should not be used concurrently)
 ```

-# Tools
+# Tools Installed

-- Via package manager: mc, tmux, htop, ncdu, git, ripgrep, python3, sysstat
+- Via package manager: `expect, git, htop, mc, nano, ncdu, python3, ripgrep, sysstatt, tmux`
-- Custom: pyp, fzf, fzf tab completion, broot, git-delta
+- Custom: `broot, fzf, fzf tab completion, git-delta, pyp`

+You can adjust this in [setup_system](https://github.com/mrichtarsky/linux-shared/blob/main/setup_system).

+# Quick Docs

 ## pyp